-Previous work has extended traditional reactor engineering approaches to the development of effectiveness factors for electrochemical systems including room temperature fuel cells,9-13 solid oxide fuel cells,^{14,15} and thermo-electrochemical cells.16 In these efforts, the effectiveness factor was derived for configurations where the majority of the reactions occurred on dispersed catalyst sites impregnated in larger supporting particles,10 across entire catalytic layers,^{9,13-16} or for particulate bed electrodes.^{17,18} However, micrometric electrocatalysts of uniform composition are also employed to increase available surface area.
-For example, recent efforts to improve the performance of redox flow batteries have included the deposition of high surface carbonaceous microparticles onto the surface of carbon-fiber bed electrodes.19-23 While some of the reported surface areas exceeding 500 m2 g-1 are 2-3 orders of magnitude larger than the low surface area fibrous scaffolds they are deposited on $(\sim 0.1 - 10 \text{ m}^2 \text{ g}^{-1})$,24 cell-level performance improvements are comparatively marginal.
-While a number of factors can impact flow cell performance,^{25,26} this discrepancy suggests incomplete catalyst utilization, or, specifically, that the benefits derived from increasing surface area in this fashion have an upper bound.
+Accordingly, understanding and quantifying the utilization of micrometric porous electrocatalysts of uniform composition employed to increase available surface area may be a beneficial tool to evaluate new catalytic materials in novel or established systems where this approach has remained unused.
+For example, recent efforts to improve the performance of redox flow batteries have included the deposition of high surface carbonaceous microparticles onto the surface of carbon-fiber bed electrodes.35-39 While some of the reported surface areas exceeding 500 m g-1 are 2-3 orders of magnitude larger than the low surface area fibrous scaffolds they are deposited on (~0.1 - 10 m g-1), cell-level performance improvements are comparatively marginal.
+While a number of factors can impact flow cell performance, this discrepancy suggests incomplete catalyst utilization, or, specifically, that the benefits derived from increasing surface area in this fashion have an upper bound.
 More broadly, understanding the interplay between active surface area and diffusion is universally applicable and has utility in electrochemical engineering.
-The diverse portfolio of electrode configurations (e.g., volumetric matrixes,^{8,27,28} packed beds,^{17,18} slurry electrodes^{29,30}) tailored to various objectives (e.g., removal of trace contaminants,^{31,32} electro-assisted selective adsorbent design,33 energy storage,^{28,34} flow capacitors^{35-37}) motivate the general mathematical framework presented in this study.
+The diverse portfolio of electrode configurations (e.g., volumetric matrixes, packed beds, slurry electrodes) tailored to various objectives (e.g., removal of trace contaminants, electro-assisted selective adsorbent design, energy storage, flow capacitors51-53) motivate the general mathematical framework presented in this study.
+This general approach can be refined to specific electrochemical systems by appropriate selection of the reaction term and/or modeling domain.

-Here, we derive a potential-dependent Thiele modulus to quantify the effectiveness factor and utilization of porous electrocatalysts as functions of particle and reactant properties.
+Here, we present the potential-dependent Thiele modulus to quantify the effectiveness factor and utilization of porous electrocatalysts as functions of particle and reactant properties.
 We develop formulations to assess effectiveness factors as a function of applied potential using both Tafel and Butler-Volmer kinetics, and assuming one-dimensional reaction-diffusion through a porous sphere.
 We then outline design principles for electrocatalyst sizing based on desired utilization.
 Subsequently, we explore and quantify internal transport limitations arising from diffusional processes within the catalyst and external transport limitations arising from mass transfer from the bulk electrolyte to the outer surface of the catalyst.
 Finally, we extend the model to other common catalyst geometries using a shape factor analysis.
-While the reactant and catalyst conditions used in this work are based on an aqueous electrolyte at room temperature, we anticipate that the mathematical framework is generalizable and applicable to porous electrocatalysts across a range of conditions.
+While the reactant and catalyst conditions used in this work are based on an aqueous electrolyte at room temperature, the mathematical framework is generalizable and applicable to porous electrocatalysts across a range of conditions.